Fort Myers Real Estate Attorney

 Florida Realtors Faculty Member

-Author of Numerous Published Articles on Real Estate Law Issues
+Author of Numerous Published Articles on Real Estate and Estate Planning Legal Issues

 Former State Prosecutor